THE BATTLE OF ADWA

 After fighting for over two hours with no reinforcements, Albertone's exhausted troops could not hold back the massive Ethiopian assault.
 With the Italian ranks easily broken, the brigade simply disintegrated and melted away, with Albertone himself being captured.

 Arimondi's lone brigade of 5,000 men now found themselves outnumbered by as much as ten to one and facing assaults to their front and both flanks.
-Although all seemed hopeless, the Italian brigade was fortunate in that Arimondi was an experienced commander and they did possess the bulk of the Italian artillery.
+Although all seemed hopeless, the Italian brigade was fortunate in that Arimondi was a gifted commander and they did possess the bulk of the Italian artillery.

 Arimondi quickly placed his artillery surrounding the brigade in a rough semi circle, he then ordered the infantry to take up positions between each piece.
 Much to the dismay of his subordinates, Arimondi then delayed the command for his artillery to open fire, allowing the Ethiopians to advance ever closer to the brigade.

-The trapped Italian brigade continued to fire into the oncoming mass of warriors, severely decimating their ranks,but they could not effectively break up the oncoming assault.
-After suffering horrendous casualties, the Ethiopian’s finally reached the Italian positions.
+The trapped Italian brigade continued to fire into the oncoming mass of warriors, severely decimating their ranks, but they could not effectively break up the oncoming assault.
+After suffering incredible casualties, the Ethiopian’s finally reached the Italian positions.
 Arimondi’s troops now found themselves engaged in bitter hand to hand fighting with hordes of ferocious attackers bent on their very destruction.

 At 10:00am Lieutenant Colonel Galliano’s third battalion holding the left of the brigades line, buckled and gave way.
 The troops of the Ethiopian Royal Guard poured through the breach penetrating deep into the heart of the Italian defenses.
 Within minutes all command structure within the brigade completely disintegrated, eventually reducing the Italian’s to an undisciplined rabble, which were easily hacked down and butchered.